AvraamMavridis/Dugong/README.md

 }
 ```

-### You can also get the Store and the rxjs methods on it.
+### You can also get the Store and use rxjs methods on it.

 ```js
 import { getStore } from 'dugong';